 ECM (Electronic Control Modules) are also located on both main engines are also located on the forward engine bulkhead along with the ECM Micro Command Control.
 The overhead has an emergency hatch leading into the aft deck.

-This 750 Ferretti was reluctantly put on the market due to the owner personal changes in circumstances.
-Prior until the boat was offered for sale "INAZIO" has had almost every sensible option chosen from the factory, a very nice Tender.
-With only 440 Hrs.
-This vessel is essentially still a new, sat side by side any new Ferretti, you would not tell this was a year old.
-There's an opportunity not just to save a substantial ammount over replacement but having the knowledge of all minor details rectified by this owner.
-Owner will consider smaller quality Trade-In Vessels.
+Prior to the boat being offered for sale, this 750 Ferretti has had almost every sensible option chosen from the factory.
+MTU engines have approximately 500 hours.
+This vessel is essentially in like-new condition sat side by side to any new Ferretti.
+There is an opportunity to not just save a substantial amount over replacement but having the knowledge of all minor details rectified by owner.